jasperproject/jasperproject.github.io/documentation/software/index.md

 Jasper requires various Python libraries that we can install with:

 {% highlight bash %}
-sudo pip install -r jasper-client/client/requirements.txt # should include six apscheduler python-mpd
+sudo pip install -r jasper/client/requirements.txt
 {% endhighlight %}

 Run crontab -e, then add the following lines: